-Graduate students may drop and add courses during the first three days of an academic session.
+Graduate students may drop and add courses during the first three days of an academic session using the J1 Portal.
 Students should consult the published calendar for specific dates.
 Students may not add new courses after the end of the Drop/Add Period.